binaryage/fscript-osax/readme.md

 # FScript.framework location

 By installing F-Script you should place framework in `/Library/Frameworks/FScript.framework`.
-This is expected location by FScript.osax.
+This is default location.

 If you need to inject different version or a framework from different location, please create `~/.fscript-framework-location` text file with a new path to your FScript.framework.